Forests Commission Victoria: The Woodpeckers

-1970s - Rising environmental tide
+1970s

 Beginning in the late 1960s and early 1970s a series of environmental controversies emerged across Australia that were different in nature and more adversarial than those that had gone before.
 Development proposals at Lake Pedder in Tasmania, the Great Barrier Reef and the Little Desert among them.

 Land Conservation Council (LCC)

 The electoral backlash from the proposal to clear public land in Victoria's Little Desert for agriculture galvanised the conservation community which led Sir Henry Bolte's State government to begrudgingly create the Land Conservation Council (LCC) in 1971.
 Its main role was to independently assess public land and make recommendations to government on its balanced use.
 The council's processes were rigorous and ninety six percent of all its recommendations were accepted over its successful period of operation to 1997.
 As a result, the area of National Parks and other reservations expanded rapidly with a corresponding reduction in the area of State forests.

 In late 1973 Australian National University (ANU) published "The Fight for the Forests" a critique of forestry aimed at intensive timber production, wood chipping and the clearance of native forests for pine plantations.
 The publication of "The Alps at the Crossroads" in 1974, was unmistakably directed at the Victorian Government and the policies and practices of the Forests Commission and other Victorian agencies.

 For most of the preceding century the forestry profession had been synonymous with conservation and the combined principles of sustainability and multiple-use as first set out in Schlich's "bible" on forestry written in 1904 but, for the first time, this notion was coming under frontal and forensic attack.
 A different view of conservation based on the primacy of intrinsic ecological values, particularly of wildlife, was being vigorously asserted by non-government environmental organisation and some staff were dismayed by its stridency.
 The debate was sometimes heated and divisive and many staff felt their loyalty to the Forests Commission and justifiable pride as having been the long term stewards of the forest together with their status in local communities was coming into question.
 The tight-knit cohort of FCV staff had always felt a strong commitment to protection and conservation of the forests and their hurt and frustration was reflected repeatedly in staff association meetings and newsletters.

 The tide of environmental criticism had turned and is what is commonly described as the second wave of the Australian environmental movement.
 It was sometimes unfairly alleged that the Commissions' senior leaders struggled to adapt nimbly enough to the changing community attitudes and stuck too doggedly to the doctrine of multiple-use of forests as the solution.